junxit/us-congress-bills-117/metadata.md

 - 2021-06-15 — Mr. Takano moved to suspend the rules and pass the bill.
 - 2021-06-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2778-2779)
 - 2021-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2778-2779)
+- 2021-06-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.